hgrimm/gpt-cli-tool/README.md

 The source code is hosted on GitHub: [https://github.com/hgrimm/gpt-cli-tool](https://github.com/hgrimm/gpt-cli-tool)

 ## Features

 - Transforms pseudo-commands into executable shell commands.
 - Supports multiple operating system platforms and command shells.
 - Uses OpenAI's powerful language models for command interpretation.
 - Easy to deploy due to very low dependencies as the command is a single static binary Golang file.

+## Ideas for extensions

+- Consideration of a sanitised command history for more context
+- Better API error handling

 ## Installation